Target's 2023 Pride Collection Backlash: The $22 Stock Drop

 Colorful retail clothing displays in a department store

 Retailers routinely place seasonal merchandise at front-of-store locations during campaign periods.
-Target’s decision to relocate displays signaled a retreat under pressure.
-Photo: Pexels / Igor Starkov.
-Free to use under Pexels license.
+Target's decision to relocate displays signaled a retreat under pressure.
+Photo: Igor Starkov via Pexels.
+Pexels License.

 Target's response created its own backlash.
 By removing products and moving displays, the company disappointed the LGBTQ+ customers and advocates who had supported the collection.
 Several LGBTQ+ advocacy groups publicly criticized Target's response as capitulating to harassment campaigns.
 Human Rights Campaign downgraded Target's Corporate Equality Index score following the incident.

-That’s the structural dilemma: pulling products in response to a boycott signals to both the boycotters and the supporters that the company’s commitment was conditional.
+That is the structural dilemma: pulling products in response to a boycott signals to both the boycotters and the supporters that the company's commitment was conditional.
 The boycotters learn that pressure works.
-The supporters learn the brand won’t hold the line.
+The supporters learn the brand will not hold the line.

 Target was in a different position than Bud Light in one key respect.
 Target had run Pride collections for over a decade and had built genuine brand loyalty with LGBTQ+ consumers and allies who represented a meaningful share of its customer base.
 The retreat cost Target credibility with people who had actively chosen to shop there partly because of that record.